 In 1951, the Town of Medway adopted its first Zoning Bylaw.
 In 1966 and 1968, Town Meeting approved major changes to it.
 The Medway Zoning Bylaw was recodified in 1975 and most recently on May 11, 2015.
 This publication of the Medway Zoning Bylaw is that recodified version and includes all other amendments adopted since recodification.
-The most recent amendments from the November 14, 2016 Town Meeting are listed first.
-We hope this will serve as a useful history of the Medway Zoning Bylaw and its changes over time.
+The most recent amendments were approved at the May 8, 2017 Town Meeting.
+They are listed first.
+We hope this summary will serve as a useful history of the Medway Zoning Bylaw and its changes over time.